-Reading radio brings print material to life for nearly five million Australians living with a print disability through physical limitations, learning disabilities and literacy issues.
+Radio reading brings print material to life for nearly five million Australians living with a print disability through physical limitations, learning disabilities and literacy issues.
 Reading radio ensures people with print disabilities have equal access to news, local updates and entertainment.
-See our stories supporting radio reading to learn how this connection to culture can be life changing.

 Learn more about the history of the CBF and how we have been helping Australians share their stories through community media since 1984.